hideyukiinada/transfer-learning/label_image.md

 Resize image 1x299x299x3 using bilinear option. (check to see if the doc says anything aboub bilinear, if not mention pillow or opencv's reference).
 Normalize data.
-By default, shift the value from 0-255 to 0-1 Run the session to actually read the data.
+By default, shift the value from 0-255 to 0-1 Run the session to actually read the data and return in a numpy ndarray.

 ```
 def read_tensor_from_image_file(file_name,